jskycak3/jpskycak.github.io/_pages/music.md

 author_profile: true
 ---

 I produce music for fun.
 The tracks I'm most proud of in each project are in bold.
-Here are some of my favorites.

 <b>Selected Works</b>

+Here are some of my favorites!

 Remixes (2018) | <font color="green">Unlike Me</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-unlike_me_remix.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Score for a Medieval Fantasy (2017) | <font color="green">Freezing to Death</font> | <audio controls src="https://jpskycak.github.io/files/jpskycak-freezing_to_death.mp3">Your browser does not support the <code>audio</code> element.</audio>